cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task2.md

 ![Sample rate 4](../images/hw1/hw1task2_ss4.png){ width=32%\textwidth}
 ![Sample rate 16](../images/hw1/hw1task2_ss16.png){ width=32%\textwidth}

-The following images shows a zoomed view of one triangle in `basic/test4.svg`.
+The following images show a zoomed view of one triangle in `basic/test4.svg`.
 The left image is the result of sample rate 1 while the other one implements sample rate 16.

 ![Sample rate 1 zoomed](../images/hw1/hw1task2_ss1_zoom.png){ width=48%\textwidth}
 ![Sample rate 16 zoomed](../images/hw1/hw1task2_ss16_zoom.png){ width=48%\textwidth}

 In the left image, the top of the triangle seemed 'disconnected' from the other part.
-This is because in the diconnected part all the nearby sample points(center of pixel) are outside the triangle.
+This is because, in the disconnected part, all the nearby sample points(center of pixels) are outside the triangle.
 When the sample rate increases, the subpixels inside the triangle are identified.
 This comparison shows the effectiveness of supersampling in antialiasing--it not only smooths the edges but also corrects the display of the image.